rcherrueau/execo/doc/execo_g5k.rst

  g5k_api_params = {
      'username': '<username>',
-     'password': '<password>',
      }

-TODO: Putting the password in this file is very bad from a security point of view, but it works.
-One may ``chmod 600 ~/.execo.conf.py``, but it's only an illusion of security (nfs is easily compromised).
-The solution would be to store the password in a keystore (gnome, kde?), or asking it on the command line or in a dialog when needed.

 Now, every time execo tries to connect to a host, the host name is rewritten as to be reached through the Grid5000 ssh proxy connexion alias, and the same for the frontends.

-This won't work, though, for taktuk actions (because the first level of the taktuk connexion tree will work, but not the lower levels) or oarsh/oarcp connexions (because oarsh/oarcp are not installed outside grid5000, or even if they were, you don't have the oarsh private keys, only user oar on grid5000 frontends have it).

 The perfect grid5000 connexion configuration
 ============================================